dpatz/ember-dp-map/README.md

 * `npm install`
 * `bower install`

-then add these entries into your config/environment.js:
+then add these entries to your config/environment.js:

 ```
 ENV.contentSecurityPolicy = {